Aethylred/puppet-puppetdashboard/README.md

 * Secure access to Puppet Dashboard via HTTPS, ideally this should still allow read-only access via HTTP.
 * [Optimse and maintain the Puppet Dashboard Database](http://docs.puppetlabs.com/dashboard/manual/1.2/maintaining.html)

-### Git Provider

-The git provider requires that the system version of Ruby is 1.9.3 or later, and uses bundler.
-These requirements are currently holding up development.

-The git provisioner installs the puppet-dashboard from the Puppetlabs git repository on GitHub.
-This allows the dashboard installation from unpackaged versions and onto Linux distributions that do not have packages availible to them (e.g. Saucy Salamander, Raring Ringtail).
-Using the git provisioner requires the git package to be installed, and that the Puppetlabs vcsrepo module is installed.
-This feature is not fully functional.

 ## Acknowledgements